saulmontesdeoca/magic-8-ball/README.md

 ```
 pip3 install python-dotenv
 ```
-5. Create a discord server to test your bot (optional, but useful)
+5. Create a discord server to test your bot on